Back

 Employer-Provided

-Some expat employers have health insurance policies for all their staff.
+Some expat employers have international medical insurance for professionals available for all their staff.
 Expats should enquire about such policies, and carefully analyse the features that the employer-provided policy offers.

 Personally Provided